You want smart political talk without the meltdowns?

 Thank you, Sean.

-Yes, I'm a retired immigration officer, did 30 plus years combined INS and CBP.
+Yes, I'm a retired immigration officer, did 30-plus years combined INS and CBP.

 And I just wanted to sound off a little bit on this Van Holland situation.

-I gotta try to call Sean here.
+I got to try to call Sean here.

 And I'm like, no, you're not.

-No, he goes into detention with ice, he awaits this hearing that they say they want him to have.
+He awaits this hearing that they say they want him to have.

 He has his hearing and he gets sort of removed again.